develmood/nestjs-ddd-skeleton/README.md

 ### Boundary Rules

-The boundary rules can be found in eslintrc.json on the root level in the configuration for `@nrwl/nx/enforce-module-boundaries`.
-Here it is described which dependencies of the different modules among each other are possible.
+The basic boundary rules are set in eslintrc.json on the root level in the configuration for `@nrwl/nx/enforce-module-boundaries`.
+Every new generated domain adds a new block with a new rule to isolate domains from each other.

-Unfortunately, at the moment these are only created for the domain itself.
-A configuration for the individual layers, which would definitely increase the code quality, would have to be created manually.
-However, this point will be automated in the near future.

 ### Custom Workspace Generator